Lauren Turner: Reception

 A writer for the BBC's Neighbours website said Lauren's most notable moment was "Falling under the spell of a religious cult."
 Josephine Monroe of Inside Soap commented that Lauren's arrival "really set the cat among the pigeons."
 A Daily Record columnist called her a "troubled teenager".
 A columnist for SOAP magazine stated "Lauren Carpenter infuriated millions of Neighbours fans when she has a fling with Brad Willis on the eve of his wedding to Beth Brennan."
 The added that she was a "quirky, horse-loving blonde", who inadvertently disrupted the Willis household.

 Sue Malins from Soaplife thought Lauren was involved in some of the "steamiest storylines ever seen on the soap."
 In February 2013, a Newcastle Herald reporter noted that Lauren had caused "a flurry of gossip with her family's strange behaviour", adding that celebrating the birthday of an absent child "will always raise eyebrows."
 Melinda Houston from The Sun-Herald called Lauren's heart-to-heart with Lucy a "genuine emotional moment" and added "Kendall does a superb job and sets us up for more drama in 2014."
+In 2015, a Herald Sun reporter included Lauren discovering the truth about Paige in their "Neighbours' 30 most memorable moments" feature.